Skip to content

 Plugin ID: shelldot.payload.default

-Template ID "shelldot.payload.windows-x64"
+Template ID "shelldot.payload.windows-x64" & "shelldot.payload.windows-x86"

-• executable: A straightforward executable file (.exe) that operates without producing visible effects.
+• EXECUTABLE: A straightforward executable file (.exe) that operates without producing visible effects.

-• dLL: A Dynamic Link Library file containing the payload, which is activated upon the loading of the DLL.
+• DLL: A Dynamic Link Library file containing the payload, which is activated upon the loading of the DLL.

-• service: A service-type executable that runs as a background process.
+• SERVICE: A service-type executable that runs as a background process.

-• shellcode: A sequence of instructions utilized as a payload in the form of shellcode.
+• SHELLCODE: A sequence of instructions utilized as a payload in the form of shellcode.

-• debug_executable: A debug version of the executable, distinct for its creation of a console window for output visibility.
+• DEBUG_EXECUTABLE: A debug version of the executable, distinct for its creation of a console window for output visibility.

 Configuration values: